rrvsh/pantheon/README.md

 - Whatever else I think of

 v0.1.0 will be adequate.
 The milestones to reach are:
+- [ ] Set up SSH keys for GitHub and other machines
+- Update home-manager so I don't have to rebuild the entire system to change configs
 - Modularise the nix files
 - Set up Neovim as a worthy VS Code replacement
   - terminal in bottom pane